How to Buy Flood Insurance and File a Flood Insurance Claim

 No long forms · No spam · No fees

-When buying flood insurance, you can get it from a few places.
+You can get flood insurance from a few places.
 The first is FEMA through the agency’s NFIP.
 The NFIP works with participating insurance agencies to sell flood insurance to homeowners across the U.S. You might start by checking with the company that insures your home, as an agent there might be able to help you.
-Otherwise contact FEMA at the NFIP Referral Call Center at 1-800-427-4661 to get an agent referral.
+Otherwise, contact FEMA at the NFIP Referral Call Center at 1-800-427-4661 to get an agent referral.

-Some questions to ask when talking to an insurance agent include:
+Some questions to ask about flood insurance when talking to an agent include:

 - What flood zone do I live in, and what is my property’s flood risk?